dakusui/jq-front/README.md

 ### Step 4: Creating a pull request

 - 🔃 Create a new pull request using <a href="https://github.com/dakusui/jq-front/compare/" target="_blank">`https://github.com/dakusui/jq-front/compare/`</a>.
+Please do not forget running tests to ensure that auto-generated resources up-to-date.
-Please do not forget removing your custom configuration made on `build_info.sh`.
+Also please do not forget removing your custom configuration made on `build_info.sh`.

 ## Authors